-Rio Tinto Jadar Lithium project, exploitation environment impacts17.
-January 2020. / Mining
+Rio Tinto Jadar Lithium project, exploitation environment impacts, Mining

 Lithium borate reserves at the site near Loznica have been estimated roughly at 135 million tons.
 Vladimir Simic, a professor at the Faculty of Mining and Geology, says the underground will be exploited.
 “There should be no problematic effects, because I suppose as with most borates and similar minerals – these are easily soluble minerals that will be converted into lithium and boron in some technological process,” he added.